sofiafer08/CyberHojaldre/README.md

 Together we have worked for months to bring our robot **Captain ÑomÑom** to life.
 Through the course of this competitions we have continously refined our pre-existing skills, and have gotten the opportunity to expand our knowledge about electronics, mechanics, programming and teamwork.

 >[!NOTE]
 > We are always working on improving **Captain ÑomÑom's** performance!
-This means small tweaks are being made in every regional, which we may not be able to update immediately.
+This means small tweaks are being made in every competition, which we may not be able to update immediately.

 ## Project Summary